mhvis/solar/README.md

 * Ensure both the system you're running this script on and the inverter are on the same network.
-* Obtain your PVOutput.org data (API key, system ID) and put this in `samil_upload.ini`.
-If you have multiple inverters, see the next section for advanced configurations.
+* Ensure Python 3 is installed (needed for this script).
-* Make sure Python 3 is installed.
+* Obtain your PVOutput.org API key and system ID and put this in `samil_upload.ini`.
+If you have multiple inverters, see the section on [multiple inverters configuration](#multiple-inverters-configuration).
-* Run `samil_upload.py` with the command `./samil_upload.py`
+* Run `samil_upload.py` (for Linux: `./samil_upload.py`).

-Running it automatically on system startup can be achieved with `cron` or `rc.local`.
+If you are using a Linux distro with SysV (`/etc/init.d`) like the Raspberry Pi you can use a service script to run it automatically on startup.
+[See here ](https://github.com/mhvis/solar/tree/master/sysv).
+Alternatively you could also make a `cron` entry: run `crontab -e` and add `@reboot /path/to/samil_upload.py` to the file.

 If your system has multiple network interfaces, you can optionally force the script to use the correct one by specifying the system's IP address on the